Darin Sprite

 Temporary Resources

 Temporary resources are only valid until the function that provided them is called again.
-They don’t need to be freed manually.

 7. Sprites and Tile Maps